hashicorp-dev-advocates/workshop-spring-vault/instruqt/02-add-static-secret/assignment.md

 enhanced_loading: null
 ---

-Write a static username and password to Vault's key-value secrets engine.
+You can write any arbitrary set of keys and values into a secret managed by Vault's key-value secrets engine.

 You can find the details in this documentation: https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2#writing-reading-arbitrary-data

+Add a static secret with username and password
+===

 Create a secret named after the application, `workshop-spring-vault`, that has two keys and values.